top of page

 Prerequisite: Ballet IV

-All students at Infinity Dance will be evaluated by the Program Director and dance medicine specialist before they graduate to full pointe work.
+All students at Infinity Dance will be evaluated by the Program Director before they graduate to full pointe work.
 Pointe classes are offered separately from regular technique classes in order to safely build the strength required for full pointe work.
 Pointe Levels may be repeated based on the specific needs of each dancer.

 Pointe